ebarcott-aerospike/ako-doc-dev/docs/Aerospike-access-control.md

           - user-admin
 ```

-Use kubectl to apply the change.
+Save and exit the CR file, then use kubectl to apply the change.

 ```sh
 kubectl apply -f aerospike-cluster.yaml